mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/onboarding-offboarding/index.md

 ![Create Group Add Members](/ksphere/kommander/1.2/img/access-control-create-group.png)

-To remove a member from a group, use the cross at the right of the member name.
-You can list the groups in the `Identity Providers` section and, from there, access to the list members to edit it.
+Use the cross at the right of the member name to remove a member from a group.
+You can list the groups in the `Identity Providers` section to access and edit list members.

-Once a member is part of a group, it is then possible to login to the clusters targeted by the group's roles using the user's credentials.
-This will require to use the right Identity Provider (GitHub, LDAP, or a configured OIDC provider).
+Once a member is part of a group, you can login to the clusters targeted by the group's roles using the user's credentials.
+This requires using the right Identity Provider (GitHub, LDAP, or a configured OIDC provider).

 ## Related information